 Ovarian cancer: make sure you know the symptoms

-Ovarian cancer is one of the most common types of cancer experienced by women, usually affecting those over the age of 50.
+Ovarian cancer is one of the most common types of cancer experienced by women.
+It mainly affects women who have been through the menopause (usually over the age of 50), but it can sometimes affect younger women.

 Common symptoms include: